alfonsobries/vue-tailwind/docs/elements/checkbox.md

 ### Custom styles

-¿What if you need some custom checkbox?
-You can do it, but you will need to define some styles, check at this example:
+What if you need some custom checkbox?
+Of course we can do it but for now we will need to define some CSS, check at this example:

 <custom-checkbox-field />